SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 So when I heard that some European countries were stopping the use of AZ/OX pending an assessment of serious adverse events (occasionally fatal blood clots) I thought, "What have they done wrong _now?_"  ('They' meaning either AstraZeneca or the governmental authorities.)
-Either the vaccine is dangerous and lives are saved by not using it, or the vaccine is ok and lives are saved by using it.
-But which is it?
+Either the vaccine is dangerous and lives are saved by _not using_ it, or the vaccine is ok and lives are saved by _using_ it.
+Which is it?

 ### Some terminology